-Fingernails can reveal many things about a person’s health.
-One of the most common changes they undergo is developing ridges.
-Vertical ridges are common, though horizontal ridges are also possible.
-Many people worry about these ridges, for either cosmetic or health reasons.
-Typically, nail ridges are normal and aren’t a sign of any serious condition.
-However, in some cases, fingernail ridges could point to a medical condition.
+Fingernails can reveal many things about a person's health.
+One of the most common changes they undergo is the development of ridges.
+Vertical ridges are common, though horizontal is also possible.
+Many people worry about these ridges for cosmetic or health reasons.
+Typically, nail ridges are normal and not cause for concern.
+However, in some cases, they could point to a medical condition.

 Receive updates on the latest news and alerts straight to your inbox.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.